appotter/PHPPdf/README.markdown

 The value syntax of this attribute is "width:height".

-There are however standard predefined values: a4, a4-landscape, letter and letter-landscape.
+There are however standard predefined values:
+  * A format: from 4A0 to A10
+  * B format: from B0 to B10
+  * C format: from C0 to C10
+  * US sizes: legal and letter

+All formats are supported in portrait and lanscape.

 Example: